TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- More debug details?
 	- Why does having a character on screen decrease the fps so much?
 		- Test it by going to spectator

-- Minimize reads from GPU by precaching the uniform locations

 - Things to think about after introducing commandized renderer
 	- Textures after creation are bound but this fact is not registered in settable_as_current